ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 anything beyond simply skip implementation, and it is explicitly called out as it is a departure from previous versioning of this topic.

+Refer to [the section below](#transitioning-the-gossip) for details on how to transition the gossip.

 ##### `beacon_block_and_blobs_sidecar`

 This topic is used to propagate new signed and coupled beacon blocks and blobs sidecars to all nodes on the networks.